Acadia (provincial electoral district)

-Acadia was a provincial electoral district in Alberta, Canada mandated to return a single member to the Legislative Assembly of Alberta from 1913 to 1940.
+Acadia was a provincial electoral district in Alberta, Canada, mandated to return a single member to the Legislative Assembly of Alberta from 1913 to 1940.

 History

 The Acadia electoral district was formed from the Sedgewick electoral district prior to the 1913 Alberta general election.
 The Acadia electoral district would be abolished and the Acadia-Coronation electoral district would be formed in its place prior to the 1940 Alberta general election.

+From 1924 to 1940, the district used instant-runoff voting to elect its MLA.